 Its priorities were an easy to use interface, a good search function and a central hub for news.
 In addition, it also wanted to avoid building bespoke solutions for search, news and web parts.

-Moreover, the organization wanted the new intranet platform to leverage their investment in Office 365 and SharePoint.
+Moreover, the organization wanted the new on-premises intranet platform to leverage their investment in Office 365 and SharePoint.

 Because Multiplex operates globally, it rolled out the new intranet in stages.
 The project began in Australia then the operations team transferred it to the UK.
 Valo Premium Partner Pythagoras came on board halfway through the deployment of the new intranet platform in the UK.